shunliz/AWS-certificate/aws-netquiz2.md

 2. **Billing commences when Amazon EC2 initiates the boot sequence of an AMI instance and billing ends when the instance shuts down.**
 3. Billing only commences only after 1 hour of uptime and billing ends when the instance terminates.
 4. Billing commences when Amazon EC2 initiates the boot sequence of an AMI instance and billing ends as soon as the instance starts to shutdown.

+**Question 27**

+When you view the block device mapping for your instance, you can see only the EBS volumes, not the instance store volumes.

+1. Depends on the instance type
+2. FALSE
+3. Depends on whether you use API call
+4. **TRUE**